hyperledger/fabric/docs/source/write_first_app.rst

 .. code:: bash

-   Response is  {"colour":"Red","make":"Chevy","model":"Volt","owner":"Barry"}
+   Response is  {"colour":"Red","make":"Chevy","model":"Volt","owner":"Dave"}

-The ownership of ``CAR10`` has been changed from Nick to Barry.
+The ownership of ``CAR10`` has been changed from Nick to Dave.

+.. note:: In a real world application the chaincode would likely have some access
+          control logic.
+For example, only certain authorized users may create new cars, and only the car owner may transfer the car to somebody else.

 Summary
 -------